Orana

 Orana has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects expected to impact the region.
-Notable initiatives include the South Lockyer Structure Plan, Centennial Park Urban Renewal Area, Mount Lockyer Primary School Rebuild, and South Regional TAFE - Albany Trade Workshop.
-The following details those most relevant:.
+AreaSearch has identified four projects likely impacting the region: South Lockyer Structure Plan, Centennial Park Urban Renewal Area, Mount Lockyer Primary School Rebuild, and South Regional TAFE - Albany Trade Workshop.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.